Staff & Board

-Mitch provides project management and administrative support at the Council.
-He coordinates event planning and manages the IT system.
-Mitch’s work varies from updating the store website to covering the front desk, and he works with volunteers and staff to ensure publications get out the door.
+Mitch provides project, property, and IT management at the Council.
+He oversees operations and coordinates front desk staffing and event planning.
+Mitch’s work varies from website development and IT to answering the phone lines, and he works with volunteers and staff to ensure publications get out the door in multiple accessible formats.

 Mitch joined the Council in January 2019.
 Before working at the Council, Mitch worked for a variety of nonprofit organizations and campaigns including Community Living Connections, Focus on Energy, and RePower Madison.

 Mitch attended the University of Wisconsin-Madison where he earned a Bachelor of Science degree in Biochemistry.
-When he’s not teaching his daughter how to build with Legos, his hobbies including running, gardening, and playing card games with his wife and friends.
+When he’s not building towers and forts with his children, his hobbies including running, gardening, and playing card games with his wife and friends.

 Heather Buggs works at the front desk, greeting visitors as they come through the door.
 She helps people find resources, processes product orders and fulfills white cane requests.
 She also assists customers in the Sharper Vision Store and creates the audio version of the Council’s quarterly newsletter.